QAston/md-wiki-public/software-eng/windows/wsl.md

         * [rust api](https://github.com/rafawo/hcs-rs/blob/c8d70a431eed24ccc53b4119975cc11fc8972d6a/src/schema/virtual_machines/resources/compute/mod.rs)
         * hcsdiag.exe can list the hcs resources
     * what needs to be done for amd performance counters to work? looks like not supported
-* apparently amd uprof [doesn't work when wsl2 is enabled](https://community.amd.com/t5/server-gurus-discussions/amd-uprof-not-showing-performance-counters/td-p/438368), this includes in and out of wsl2
+* apparently amd uprof [doesn't work when hyperv is enabled](https://community.amd.com/t5/server-gurus-discussions/amd-uprof-not-showing-performance-counters/td-p/438368), this includes in and out of wsl2

-### Usage tips
+### tips

+ * making wsl2 coexist with a dns server:  <https://old.reddit.com/r/programming/comments/jidoyn/simple_way_to_docker_on_windows_10_home_with_wsl_2/ga65arg/>
  * you can access windows files from wsl using /mnt/c/ path, this includes starting windows applications from linux command line, this includes running linux executables on windows files
  * you can access linux files from windows using \\\\wsl$\\<distro-name>\\ path
      * many applications will not like \\\\wsl$\\ path, so as a workaround you can mount the path to a drive (go to \\\\wsl$\\ in explorer, right click on a linux dir and select mount as network drive)